oVirt/ovirt-site/source/uncategorized/overlay-networks-with-neutron-integration.html.md

 oVirt Configuration: engine-config --set KeystoneAuthUrl=<http://><host.fqdn>:35357/v2.0 engine-config --set OnlyRequiredNetworksMandatoryForVdsSelection=true Add Neutron as an external provider

 The next step is to add hosts to oVirt.
 It requires a few yum repositories.

-For VDSM: ovirt-nightly or similar For ovs layer 2 agent: sudo yum install -y <http://rdo.fedorapeople.org/openstack-havana/rdo-release-havana.rpm> oVirt can install the layer 2 agent on the host if external provider is selected during host install.
+For VDSM: ovirt-nightly or similar

+For ovs layer 2 agent: sudo yum install -y <http://rdo.fedorapeople.org/openstack-havana/rdo-release-havana.rpm>

+oVirt can install the layer 2 agent on the host if external provider is selected during host install.
 However, it is currently broken with OpenStack Havana until <https://bugzilla.redhat.com/show_bug.cgi?id=1019818> is resolved.
+GRE/VXLAN integration is also not supported on any version of OpenStack.
+Until it is fixed, follow these manual steps on each host:

-To install layer 2 ovs agent follow the instructions on (Until the bug is fixed): <http://www.ovirt.org/Features/Detailed_Quantum_Integration#OVS_Agent_installation_steps> When the bug is fixed simply select external provider when adding the host.
-Edit: /etc/neutron/neutron.conf Under [agent] Change: root_helper = sudo quantum-rootwrap /etc/quantum/rootwrap.conf To: root_helper = sudo neutron-rootwrap /etc/neutron/rootwrap.conf
+To install layer 2 ovs agent follow the instructions on (Until the bug is fixed): <http://www.ovirt.org/Features/Detailed_Quantum_Integration#OVS_Agent_installation_steps>

+When the bug is fixed simply select external provider when adding the host.

+Edit:

+/etc/neutron/neutron.conf

+Under [agent]

+Change:

+root_helper = sudo quantum-rootwrap /etc/quantum/rootwrap.conf

+To:

+root_helper = sudo neutron-rootwrap /etc/neutron/rootwrap.conf

+Edit:

+/etc/neutron/plugins/openvswitch/ovs_plugin.ini:

+[ovs]

+tenant_network_type = gre

+enable_tunneling = True

+tunnel_type = gre

+tunnel_id_ranges = 5000:10000

+local_ip = <ip of nic that should bring up GRE tunnels>

+[agent]

+tunnel_types = gre

+Then restart the agent's service:

+service neutron-openvswitch-agent restart